 - Your child will change into a comfortable gown for the procedure.

-- Your child will lie on an exam table and may be asked to move into different positions in order to get the pictures the radiologist needs.
+- Your child will lie on an exam table and asked to move into different positions to get the pictures the radiologist needs.

 - The entire exam usually takes 30 to 40 minutes to complete.